JuliaAI/LearnAPI.jl/docs/src/testing_an_implementation.md

 ## Private methods

-For LearnTestAPI.jl developers only, and subject to breaking changes:
+For LearnTestAPI.jl developers only, and subject to breaking changes at any time:

 ```@docs
 LearnTestAPI.@logged_testset